AntJamGeo/hack-vm-translator/README.md

 # Hack Virtual Machine Translator

-The Hack Virtual Machine Translator is used in the second stage of a two-stage compilation process of a program written in an object-oriented programming language.
+The Hack Virtual Machine Translator is used in the second stage of a two-stage compilation process (first stage uses the [Jack Compiler](https://github.com/AntJamGeo/jack-compiler)) of a program written in an object-oriented programming language.

 This translator takes .vm files that have been produced in the first stage of compilation of a program and combines them into a single .asm file to be ran on the Hack computer, a simple computer that is built in the first part of the nand2tetris course (references below).